Therapy disclosure - Steve Vinay Gunther

 I do not extend credit.
 Sessions must be paid for on completion.
 Cash, cheque, credit card, direct debit or paypal is accepted (please note for paypal, you must elect to pay the paypal transfer charge).

 Fees are applicable on a sliding scale, and are self assessed.
-Please view the payment options and scale for Australia, China, or International.
+Please view the payment options and scale for your location - contact us for the details.

 If my professional time is required for other services that you request such as report writing, attendance at meetings, or email exchanges, I charge my time on a prorated basis.